Dodgers-Red Sox: Rich histories, but little crossover

 “I’m looking forward to going back to Fenway.
 Obviously for me personally, I have a lot of fond memories of the Red Sox and Fenway Park,” Roberts said.
 “To be wearing another uniform going in there playing for a World Series championship is going to be special for me.”

-MVP candidate Mookie Betts, slugger J.D.
-Martinez and the Red Sox posted a team-record 108 wins, a big payoff for the team with the top payroll in the game.
+MVP candidate Mookie Betts and the Red Sox posted a team-record 108 wins, a big payoff for the team with the top payroll in the game.
 Boston pushed past New York in the AL Division Series and then quickly dispatched the defending champion Astros in the ALCS.

+A tremendous right fielder, Betts might move to second base when the Series shifts to Dodger Stadium.
+That would be to make room for slugger J.D.
+Martinez when the Red Sox lose their designated hitter slot.

 Boston opened as a slight betting favorite over Los Angeles.